 Here are just a few ideas to get you started – this could have its own post as there are so many ideas but here’s what worked for me:

 Do readings at your local schools – the teachers will love it as it’s fresh and exciting, plus they get a rest.
 Add on crafts and complementary activities to seal the deal.

 Visit all of your independent bookstores and see if they’d like to sell your book or hold a reading.
 I did a story time and signing at a children’s bookshop and it was a highlight for me and led to lots of sales.

 Walk the fine line between modesty and boasting and share your creation with everyone you know and celebrate your launch.
 But don’t do 20 posts a day or you’ll risk p**sing everyone off and then they’ll go out of their way not to buy a copy.

 Set up a website – I used Big Cartel for free – to sell your book and decide if you want to go down the Amazon route.
-I didn’t but may do it in the run up to Christmas to sell my last copies, but remember they’ll take a nice chunk of your money.
+I didn’t at first but I'm doing it in the run up to Christmas to sell my last copies.
+Just remember they’ll take a nice chunk of your money!

 Engage with blogs and social accounts and ask them if they want to review your book.
 I got some great exposure from Mums on Instagram who share their kid’s favourite reads and people really respect their opinion.

 This is so important and I found all the fear of putting my book out there pushed the joy and satisfaction factor to the bottom of the pile for a while.
 It’s likely you’ve invested so much time, effort and love into getting to the point of selling your book so whatever happens don’t forget to give yourself a big pat on the back for making your idea happen!
 My mantra all the way through the process was if one person bought the book that I didn’t know I would have done something good and I’d be content.
 I ended up sending books to Alabama, Poland and New Zealand which was the best trip to the post office ever!